Looking to have some fun out and about in Columbia after dark? You have so many options, from reliving college days to wine and tapas to live theater.

 A charming collection of cafes, boutiques and fountains by day, this neighborhood just off USC's campus transforms at night into a college playground.
 More than two dozen bars, pubs and nightclubs are crammed in just a few square blocks.
 As night falls, happy throngs of students (and those who are still college students at heart) roam the streets in search of the next best place to have some fun.

 Want to be surrounded by a bit more of that youthful energy?
-Stop by Jake's, or just follow the crowds and the thumping music.
+Stop by Jake's on Devine, or just follow the crowds and the thumping music.

 If you want to see the fun in Five Points but are looking for a more subdued - OK, let's be honest - grown-up atmosphere, have dinner and drinks at the elegant and gracious Saluda's or Mr. Friendly's.